Proxymiity/MangaDex.zip/README.md

 The queue is shared among all users on a single worker.
 To ensure fairness, Chapters are downloaded one by one, and are processed in a round-robin fashion.
 A user with 30 active tasks will have the same priority as another user with only 5 tasks and will be processed equally.
-After each completed task, the worker will switch to the next user, instead of switching to the next task.
+After each completed task, the worker will switch to the next user, instead of switching to the user's next task.

 ## A note about threads
 As MangaDex doesn't allow us to have more requests per a given timeframe than other users, having more threads to download multiple Chapters at once wouldn't give any benefit.